GaryKirk/osticket-prereqs/README.md

 </p>

 <h1>osTicket - Prerequisites and Installation</h1>
-This tutorial outlines the prerequisites and installation of the open-source help desk ticketing system osTicket.<br />
+In order to improve my technical skills, I wanted to gain some experience using a professional ticketing system.
+This lab explains how to install the prerequisite software required to use osTicket, an open-source support ticketing system.<br />

 <h2>Environments and Technologies Used</h2>